CVE-1999-0127

 01 // Technical Summary

 HP-UX systems are vulnerable to a critical local privilege escalation via flaws in the swinstall and swmodify commands.
-This vulnerability allows attackers to overwrite arbitrary files, including critical system files, enabling them to gain root access and potentially compromise the entire system.
+Successful exploitation allows attackers to overwrite arbitrary files, leading to root access and complete system compromise.
+This vulnerability poses a significant risk to the confidentiality, integrity, and availability of affected systems.

 02 // Vulnerability Mechanism